 Agricultural Best Management Practices from the US Environmental Protection Agency

 The State of New Hampshire's Department of Environmental Services Water Supply Fact Sheets.
 There are detailed fact sheets about types of wells, proper methods of abandonment and sealing and water quality.

 A short summary of a project by the National Center for Environmental research, demonstrating the beneficial effect of riparian poplar tree buffers on water quality

 "West Nile Virus: A Risk to Horses in Massachusetts?"
 West Nile Virus is a mosquito-borne disease, and mosquitoes need water for breeding.
 The mosquito that carries this virus breeds in stagnant water, not in ponds and wetlands.
-This fact sheet from the Massachusetts Department of Public Health discusses statistics, symptoms, ways to reduce risk, and provides links to other related sites.
+This fact sheet from the Town of Carver discusses statistics, symptoms, ways to reduce risk, and provides links to other related sites.